matrix-org/matrix-appservice-bridge/CONTRIBUTING.md

 administrators and users.
 There are a couple of things to keep in mind when when writing documentation for bridge projects:

- - Our documentation is currently English, though eventually we might be able to adopt a multi-lingual documentation system.
  - Use [Plain English](https://en.wikipedia.org/wiki/Plain_English) when documenting.
 Assume a non-native speaker audience.
  - Please take care to proofread.
  - Documentation should be written for both end users of the bridge, as well as system administrators.
 It should always be